-Planetary Science Research Discoveries
+Planetary Science and Resources Discoveries

 Planetary scientists sharing ideas and discoveries.

-Planetary Science Research Discoveries (PSRD) is an educational site sharing the latest research on meteorites, planets, and other solar system bodies being made by NASA-sponsored scientists.
-The web site is supported by the Cosmochemistry Program of NASA's Science Mission Directorate and by Hawai`i Space Grant Consortium and is a vital link for planetary and space sciences, and for learning how science works.
+Planetary Science and Resources Discoveries (PSRD) is an educational site sharing the latest research on the nature and origin of the Moon, meteorites, asteroids, planets, and other materials in our Solar System, and on identifying potential resources on those bodies that could be tapped for the benefit of people on Earth.
+Original support came from the Planetary Science Division of NASA's Science Mission Directorate and Hawai'i Space Grant Consortium.
+This site is a vital link for what's new in planetary and space sciences, space resources exploration, and learning how science works.

 Archive of Jupiter System Articles

-DATE POSTED ARTICLES
+DATE POSTED

 25 NOV 02 Bands on Europa